-Summary of Requirement: This footnote should list management company expenses during the year by object codes (e.g., salaries, supplies, etc.).
-Ohio Rev. Code §3314.03(A)(8) discusses the requirements of community schools to have financial audits by the Auditor of State.
-The contract between the sponsor and the governing authority shall require financial records of the school to be maintained in the same manner as are financial records of school districts, pursuant to rules of the Auditor of State, and the audits shall be conducted in accordance with § 117.10 of the Revised Code.
+This footnote should list management company expenses during the year by object codes (e.g., salaries, supplies, etc.).
+Ohio Rev. Code §3314.03(A)(8) includes the requirements of community schools to have financial audits by the Auditor of State.
+The contract between the sponsor and the governing authority shall require financial records of the school to be maintained in the same manner as are financial records of school districts, pursuant to rules of the Auditor of State, and the audits shall be conducted in accordance with Ohio Rev. Code §117.10.
+This includes preparing the footnote Ohio Rev. Code §3314.024 and AOS Bulletin 2004-009 require.
 This includes classifying costs by function and object codes.
 Also, this footnote should differentiate between the direct costs and any overhead costs a management company allocates to a community school.